JackLemke/Portfolio_Website/README.md

 ## General Information

 For this project, we were to create and design a portfolio landing page for ourselves.
 I used html and python languages to build my landing page.
-I designed using a CSS stylesheet and included images of myself and Chicago
+I designed using a CSS stylesheet and included images of myself and Chicago.

 ## Technologies Used